 Contingencies and earnest money

-Contingencies are also tied to the earnest money, or “good faith deposit” a buyer often surrenders when going under contract on a home.
+Contingencies are also tied to the earnest money, or “good faith deposit,” a buyer often puts down when going under contract on a home.
 If a contingency isn’t met, the buyer usually gets that deposit back.

 The choice as to which contingencies to include in a contract and the specific terms involved should be considered carefully.
 That’s where an experienced real estate agent and/or attorney can come in handy.
-Work closely with these professionals to ensure that you’ll be bargaining from a position of strength, and have a fallback plan in case things don’t go your way.
+An experienced agent can help you navigate the minefield successfully — work closely with one to ensure that you’re bargaining from a position of strength, and have a fallback plan in case things don’t go your way.